quantastica/quantum-circuit/README.md

 - at the moment, gates not directly supported by QASM and qelib1.inc are exported as-is - their definition is not generated. **TODO**

-To export circuit to OpenQASM use `exportQASM(comment, decompose, exportAsGateName)` method:
+To export circuit to OpenQASM use `exportQASM(comment, decompose)` method:

 Example:
 ```javascript